openjdk/amber-docs/site/design-notes/templated-strings.md

 database we're talking to.

-While there are many API choices that JDBC might select, one might be to make `Connection` implement also be a policy object; then we could ask the connection to format the query directly:
+While there are many API choices that JDBC might select, one might be to make `Connection` also be a policy object; then we could ask the connection to format the query directly:

 ```